Photo by Priscilla Du Preez, Unsplash.

-As I see it, counter jihadists can stand out in the middle of the field because they are the ones doing the shooting.
-I don’t have much interest in fighting in their war, where no one is ever going to achieve a decisive victory, not matter how long the war drags on.
+As I see it, counter-jihadists can stand out in the middle of the field because they are the ones doing the shooting.
+I don’t have much interest in fighting in their war, where no one is ever going to achieve a decisive victory, no matter how long the war drags on.

 Has no one learned a thing from the US experience in Afghanistan?

-Even though I have spent a fair amount of time debating them over the years (do as I say, not as I do!), I think a better approach is to set our own agenda, and tell our story.
+Even though I have spent a fair amount of time debating them over the years (do as I say, not as I do!), I think a better approach is to set our own agenda.
+Let’s tell our story.
 That is what my channels are for.

-As a result, Political Islam has devoted a lot of discussions to merely copying content from The FRA, and allowing their rabid followers to have a field day in comments.
+As a result, Political Islam has devoted a lot of discussions to merely copying content from The FRA.
+This allows their rabid followers to have a field day in comments.

-Channels that will take the bottom feeders we ban are at best a rough neighborhood, and at worst, become the filthy, stinking sewers of Disqus.
+Channels that will take the bottom feeders we ban are at best rough neighborhoods.
+At worst, become the filthy, stinking sewers of Disqus.

 Who gets kicked out of a sewer?

-If you are the worst of the worst among the counter jihadists, you already have a home, and it’s called Political Islam.
-If you’re not quite that vile and obnoxious, you can find some other places which I’ve subtly referenced here, specially for those who enjoy hunting Easter eggs.
+If you are the worst of the worst among the counter-jihadists, you already have a home.
+It’s called Political Islam.
+If you’re not quite that vile and obnoxious, you can find some other places.
+I’ve subtly referenced some of them here, for those who enjoy hunting Easter eggs.